-The largest portion of the Authority's net position (86% at June 30, 2016 and 84% at June 30, 2015) represents resources that are subject to external restrictions on how they may be used.
-An additional portion (.89% at June 30, 2016 and .90% at June 30, 2015) reflects the Authority's investment in capital assets such as equipment, data processing systems, and intangible assets.
+The largest portion of the Authority's net position (87% at June 30, 2017 and 86% at June 30, 2016) represents resources that are subject to external restrictions on how they may be used.
+An additional portion (.89% at June 30, 2017 and 2016) reflects the Authority's investment in capital assets such as equipment, data processing systems, and intangible assets.
 The Authority uses these capital assets to provide educational assistance services; consequently, these assets are not available for future spending.
 The remaining balance of unrestricted net position may be used to meet the Authority's ongoing operating obligations.
 Internally imposed designations of resources are not presented as restricted net position.